caraml-dev/merlin/python/sdk/docs/getting_started.rst

 ============

-Install `merlin-sdk` from artifactory by running this command:
+Install `merlin-sdk` from PyPI by running this command:
 ::
     pip install merlin-sdk